sideprojectslab/blue-64/README.md

 | insert, f10       | insert      |
 | start (windows)   | Commodore   |

+Support for positional mapping is planned but not yet implemented.

 ## Limitations
 Blue-64 can only interact with the lines present on the keyboard header, thus it has no access to the "paddle" control lines.
 Therefore it cannot emulate the Commodore mouse, paddle controls, and does not support additional joystick fire buttons (other than the primary one) that are based on paddle control.
-At the moment bluetooth keyboard support is still work in progress.

 ## Installation & Precautions
+Most notably, particular care shall be used when plugging in the Blue-64 onto the motherboard as the female connector on the Blue-64 has no alignment key, and thus won't prevent incorrect installation.
+Always install the Blue-64 with the computer turned off and verify carefully that the connection to the motherboard is properly aligned.

-Instruction manuals on how to install and operate the board are available in PDF format alongside the fabrication data (work in progress).
-Users shall read these instructions carefully and fully understand the circuit's limitations before installing and/or using it.
+A step-by-steb video guide on how to assemble and install the Blue-64 board is available at the following link: (work in progress).
+Users shall follow these instructions carefully and fully understand the circuit's limitations before installing and/or using it.

 Incorrect installation of the board supply or failure to comply with the recommended operating conditions may result in damage to the board and/or to the computer, with risk of overheating, fire and/or explosion.

 ## Firmware Update
 Firmware binaries can be found in the "Releases" section of the GitHub page.
 The three files in the "binaries.zip" folder are necessary to perform a firmware update: